Introduction

 Day-by-day schematic for the initial 90 days after purchase

-- Day 0: confirmation email includes friendly note about upcoming tips and optional review.
+- Day 0: confirmation email: includes a friendly note about upcoming tips.

-- Day 3–7: shipping/delivery confirmation with usage tips (prime customers to notice key benefits).
+- Day 3–7: shipping/delivery confirmation: with usage tips to prime the customer.

-- Day 25–35: reminder for non-responders with small loyalty point offer and visual prompts to upload photos.
+- Day 25–35: reminder for non-responders: featuring a small loyalty offer.

 Testing and iteration